 We’ve demonstrated how Seniors Helping Seniors helps solve the challenges affecting the ageing population.
 We help with everyday life and retirement today, and how we help people live well and thrive.

 Franchisee of the Year and People’s Choice award finalists and our calls to entrepreneurs to run care businesses as franchisees in our UK network

 Startups.co.uk The UK’s No.1 starting a business resource, asked us about the success and social impact Seniors Helping Seniors is having a year after we were shortlisted for the Franchisee of the Year award at the Startups Awards 2017.

-Now, the franchise is calling on entrepreneurs and aspiring business owners to open care businesses as part of its network, with a goal of offering elderly clients “flexibility, full support and peace of mind” Read more here
+We call on entrepreneurs and aspiring business owners to open care businesses as part of our network.
+Our goal is to offer elderly clients “flexibility, full support and peace of mind” Read more here

 50 great tips to build a website

 Startups.co.uk asked us to contribute to their free e-book on Start-up success: These tips from some of the UK’s best.
 Our contribution is on building authenticity and trust